mother-of-all-self-hosting/ansible-role-forgejo/docs/configuring-forgejo.md

 Forgejo is a fork of Gitea.
 Migrating Gitea (versions up to and including v1.22.0) to Forgejo was relatively easy, but [Gitea versions after v1.22.0 do not allow such transparent upgrades anymore](https://forgejo.org/2024-12-gitea-compatibility/).

 Nevertheless, upgrades may be possible with some manual work.
 Below is a rough guide to help you migrate from Gitea (tested with version v1.23.1) to Forgejo (v10.0.0).

+>[!NOTE]
+> The instruction is intended to be applied for Forgejo and Gitea instances managed by [the MASH Ansible playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).
+Replace the service names and paths with the ones specified on your playbook as necessary.

 > [!WARNING]
 > 2FA does not seem to be working in Forgejo, but [some work](https://codeberg.org/forgejo/forgejo/pulls/7251) has landed in [v10.0.2](https://codeberg.org/forgejo/forgejo/src/commit/c5c0948ae5c96a694cc36945c3d9d5dae439bdd0/release-notes-published/10.0.2.md) which possibly improves things.
 If this is something you require to get working, do know that it's still an unsolved problem.
 Details for resetting/disabling 2FA are below.